 Let $\mathfrak{B}_{HS}(\mathcal X, \mathcal Y)$ be the set of Hilbert--Schmidt operators from $\mathcal X$ to $\mathcal Y$ \citep[see Definition 4.4.2 in][]{Hsing2015}, and note that $\beta \in \mathfrak{B}_{HS}(\mathcal{X}, \mathcal{Y})$.
 Since $\phi_1,\phi_2,\ldots$ and $\psi_1,\psi_2,\ldots$ are CONS, $\beta$ can be represented as

 where each $b_{j_1j_2} \in \mathbb{R}$ is the generalized Fourier coefficient.
 Consequently, the null hypothesis in \eqref{HT-origin} is equivalent to $b_{j_1j_2}=0$ for all $j_1$ and $j_2$.
-It turns out that the coefficients are linked to the cross-covariance operator $g := \expect (X \otimes Y)$.
-Specifically, with $g_{j_1j_2} = \langle g, \phi_{j_1} \otimes \psi_{j_2} \rangle$, we have the following proposition that connects $b_{j_1j_2}$ and $g_{j_1,j_2}$; special cases of this connection have been exploited for example by \cite{cai2006prediction,Hall2007,kokoszka2008testing}.
+It turns out that the coefficients are linked to the cross-covariance operator $\expect (X \otimes Y)$.
+Specifically, with $\nu_{j_1j_2} = \langle \expect (X \otimes Y), \phi_{j_1} \otimes \psi_{j_2} \rangle$, we have the following proposition that connects $b_{j_1j_2}$ and $\nu_{j_1,j_2}$; special cases of this connection have been exploited for example by \cite{cai2006prediction,Hall2007,kokoszka2008testing}.

-\begin{proposition} $g_{j_1 j_2} = \expect ( \langle X, \phi_{j_1} \rangle_1 \langle Y, \psi_{j_2} \rangle_2 )$ and $b_{j_1j_2} = \lambda_{j_1}^{-1} g_{j_1j_2}$. \end{proposition}
+\begin{proposition} $\nu_{j_1 j_2} = \expect ( \langle X, \phi_{j_1} \rangle_1 \langle Y, \psi_{j_2} \rangle_2 )$ and $b_{j_1j_2} = \lambda_{j_1}^{-1} \nu_{j_1j_2}$. \end{proposition}

-{Because $\lambda_{j_1}\rightarrow 0$ as $j_1\rightarrow\infty$, estimating the coefficients $b_{j_1j_2}$ becomes an ill-posed problem \citep{Hall2007} and hence a direct test on the coefficients is difficult.} To overcome the challenge of ill-posedness, a key observation from the above proposition is that, $b_{j_1j_2}=0$ is equivalent to $g_{j_1j_2}=0$ for all $j_1$ and $j_2$, as the eigenvalues $\lambda_{j_1}$ are assumed to be nonzero without loss of generality.
-Therefore, a test on $b_{j_1j_2}$ can be further transformed into a test on $g_{j_1j_2}$, and this bypasses the difficulty of estimating the eigenvalues.
-Moreover, as we shall see below, each $g_{j_1j_2}$ is the mean of some random variable that can be easily constructed from data and hence a test on $g_{j_1j_2}$ is much more manageable.
+{Because $\lambda_{j_1}\rightarrow 0$ as $j_1\rightarrow\infty$, estimating the coefficients $b_{j_1j_2}$ becomes an ill-posed problem \citep{Hall2007} and hence a direct test on the coefficients is difficult.} To overcome the challenge of ill-posedness, we go one step further to observe that, $b_{j_1j_2}=0$ is equivalent to $\nu_{j_1j_2}=0$ for all $j_1$ and $j_2$, as the eigenvalues $\lambda_{j_1}$ are nonzero according to remark right after \eqref{eq:CY}.
+Therefore, a test on $b_{j_1j_2}$ can be further transformed into a test on $\nu_{j_1j_2}$, and this consequently eliminates the difficulty of estimating the reciprocals of the eigenvalues and the associated complications in deriving the asymptotic distribution of the test statistic.
+This further transformation, previously not exploited in the literature, is elegantly simple and effective for fully circumventing ill-posedness of functional linear regression in the context of testing nullity of the slope operator.
+Moreover, testing $\nu_{j_1j_2}=0$ is much more manageable as each $\nu_{j_1j_2}$ is the mean of some random variable according Proposition \ref{prop:coef-relation}.